-‘Thank you for caring enough to reach out’: Reporter praises viewer who raised health concerns after seeing her on TV
+Eagle-eyed TV viewer prompts host to check for CANCER over suspect lump & ‘saves’ her career (PHOTO)

 After a series of tests and checks, doctors told Lattouf that she had a large cyst requiring surgery, as well as an autoimmune disease.
 Though the cyst is benign, because it’s located inside the throat just above the journalist’s voice-box, it would likely start to impact her breathing, speech and swallowing if not promptly removed.

-Lattouf wholeheartedly thanked the viewer for the “random act of kindness” that helped her seek early intervention for the medical condition: “To Wendy, I say, thank you for caring enough to reach out to me, a complete stranger, and urging me to see a doctor.”Also on rt.com Bladder cancer destroyed by the common cold virus, researchers say
+Lattouf wholeheartedly thanked the viewer for the “random act of kindness” that helped her seek early intervention for the medical condition and "probably saved my career."

+“To Wendy, I say, thank you for caring enough to reach out to me, a complete stranger, and urging me to see a doctor.”Also on rt.com Bladder cancer destroyed by the common cold virus, researchers say

 The Australian is not the first person to have a worrying medical condition flagged by an eagle-eyed viewer.
 In 2006, Irish politician and then-minister Conor Lenihan was diagnosed with a non-malignant facial tumor after a surgeon watching him on a televised interview raised concerns.